RobSJames/EBAME6/Nanopore sequencing tutorial.md

 ### Introduction
-Today we aim to use real nanopore derived long read sequences to examen the community composition of two mock communities constructed of representitive members of the human gut microbiome.
+Today we aim to use real nanopore derived long read sequences to examen the community composition of two mock communities constructed of representative members of the human gut microbiome.

 ### Laboratory methods